 1. User Friendliness

-People think programming is the first thing you should know before developing a website.
+People think programming is the first thing you should know before you build a website.
 But WordPress proved it wrong.
-Not completely, but you don’t need to touch the single line of code if you don’t want too much advanced functionality on your website and you need an easy-to-use platform.
+Not completely, but you don’t need to touch the single line of code if you don’t want too much-advanced functionality on your website and you need an easy-to-use platform.

-Plus, today third party page builders provide a completely code-free WordPress WYSIWYG experience.
+Plus, today third-party drag and drop page builders provide a completely code-free WordPress WYSIWYG experience.
 With the right WordPress builder creating and running a WordPress website is a piece of cake (codeless cake).

 This is how a standard WordPress dashboard looks like.
 See there is no code.

-Uploading content, editing, and customizing are also beginner-friendly on WordPress.
+Uploading content, editing, and customizing are also beginner-friendly on the WordPress content management system.
 You basically just press buttons or drag and drop things where needed.

 2. Plugins and feature extendibility

-Before we proceed any further, here is a major reason why most people love WordPress – it’s the Plugins (add-ons) that make WordPress super easy to use.
+Before we proceed any further, here is a major reason why most people love and use WordPress website– it’s the Plugins (add-ons) that make WordPress super easy to use.